Sunday, June 05, 2011

 I read two descriptions of a kind of group art project, where participants make one piece of a larger picture, often not knowing what the final picture will be.
 See Linda Sines' blog post on what she created.
 I did a lot of searching for images, using Google Image Search and Creativemyk, to name a couple.
 I found this artwork by artist Gregory Eanes using Google Image Search, and I really like the way it abstracted the crucifixion into four different elements.
 I also was struck by the painting by Emil Nolde shown on the right here.

 Music was actually a challenge.
 I wanted to do my best not to pick a whole bunch of new songs.
-I the three weeks prior to Good Friday, we introduced "At the Foot of the Cross" (including it twice in those three weeks), but our standard repertoire had little offer in speaking of suffering, of living in the moment of sorrow, of confessing, hurt, shame, grief, anger, and rejection.
+In the three weeks prior to Good Friday, we introduced "At the Foot of the Cross" (including it twice in those three weeks), but our standard repertoire had little offer in speaking of suffering, of living in the moment of sorrow, of confessing, hurt, shame, grief, anger, and rejection.
 (Eric Herron just surveyed the 25 most popular worship songs and found some of the same deficits)

 One of my favorite hymns relating to Good Friday is "O Sacred Head."
 I know I'm not going to top Bach's classic chorale harmonization of this, but that kind of music--something I deeply love--just doesn't communicate well in our church, and even if we tried it, we couldn't do it justice.
 So instead, I wrote a new tune for "O Sacred Head," a kind of scots-irish-inspired folk tune.